 At 32 ounces, it's on the heavy side for three-season camping.
 For most people, we believe that the additional warmth will be unnecessary in the vast majority of situations.
 However, if you sleep cold, this bag could be a great choice.
 For some people that want one bag for all three-season applications and light duty winter use, the extra warmth might make this the ideal do-it-all bag.

-Several other top-tier super warm for their weight bag encroach upon the Versalite's space.
+Several other top-tier bags encroach upon the Versalite's space.
 Most notable of the lot is the Katabatic Gear Sawatch, which is nearly as warm and 7 ounces lighter, and the Katabatic Gear Blackwelder, which is considerably warmer and only two ounces heavier.
-These two bags fall into our ultralight sleeping bag review, which houses all of the hoodless bags we've tested.
+These two bags fall into our Ultralight Sleeping Bag Review, which houses all of the hoodless bags we've tested.
 If you prefer a hood attached to a bag then the Versalite can't be beaten.
-If you want to save a bit of weight without reducing warmth consider an ultralight bag.
-Believe it or not, the quilt style bags found there are more versatile than the Versalite.
+If you want to save a bit of weight and have the benefit of an adjustable girth consider an ultralight bag.

 Compare this product side-by-side to top competitors >